luhrts/monitoring/README.md

 if you want to check multiple network interfaces, start and configure one network-monitor-node per interface.

 ## Topic monitor
 You should configure one Topicmonitor per pc-system which only monitors local content to minimize networkload

 ## StatisticsMonitor
 This monitor can only watch data flow from one node to another.
 If nobody subscribes the topic, the monitor is unable to monitor the content.
 If you record a rosbag, it subscribes the topic!

+## clock_diference-monitor

+## cpu-monitor
+you should configure the work frequenz and what you want to monitore

+## wifistrength-monitor
+you need to configure the work frequenz and WIFI-Interface

+## Ram-monitor
+you need to configure the work frequenz and unit type

+## node-monitor
+you need to configure which node do you want to watch

+## node-resource-monitor
+you need to configure the blacklist and the whitelist for this monitor

+## ping-monitor ntp-monitor TF-monitor
+ you dont need to configure anything

 ---